Linklaters wins at the FT Innovative Lawyers Awards Europe 2024

 Full press release here.

-Linklaters has been shortlisted in the Innovative Lawyers in Pro Bono category for our application of GenAI to a project seeking to improve the volume, success and judicial handling of human trafficking prosecutions.
+Linklaters has been highly commended in the Innovative Lawyers in Pro Bono category for our application of GenAI to a project seeking to improve the volume, success and judicial handling of human trafficking prosecutions.

 In mainland Tanzania and Zanzibar, lack of local case precedent is a barrier to better enforcement, consistent sentencing and appropriate compensation for survivors.
 We deployed Laila, Linklaters’ legal GenAI chatbot, to help produce case summaries for a compendium resource of international judgments we compiled for our client, Lawyers Without Borders.
 The resource provides an insight into comparative jurisdictional approaches and highlights key evidential and procedural issues arising in connection with trafficking-in-persons cases.
 Lawyers Without Borders is using the resource in its work supporting prosecutors and the judiciary to eliminate trafficking-in-persons.